PavlidisLab/Gemma/README.md

 This repository is for the Gemma software system.

-If you are looking to access the genomics data in Gemma, please see [Gemma Website](https://gemma.msl.ubc.ca/), the Bioconductor package [Gemma.R](https://doi.org/doi:10.18129/B9.bioc.gemma.R), or our [RESTful API](https://gemma.msl.ubc.ca/resources/restapidocs/).
+If you are looking to access the genomics data in Gemma, please see the [Gemma Website](https://gemma.msl.ubc.ca/), the Bioconductor package [Gemma.R](https://doi.org/doi:10.18129/B9.bioc.gemma.R), or our [RESTful API](https://gemma.msl.ubc.ca/resources/restapidocs/).

 Please see the end-user documentation at our [GitHub Pages](https://pavlidislab.github.io/Gemma/) for more information